 DuPage County Tax Consequences and Divorce Attorneys

-Experienced Divorce Tax Consequences Lawyers in Lombard, Joliet, and St. Charles
+Experienced Divorce Tax Consequences Lawyers in Lombard, Naperville, and St. Charles

 When a marriage is dissolved, there are many issues that must be addressed.
 One of the most often overlooked issues is the impact the divorce has on the taxes of each spouse.
-Some settlements appear to be okay until taxes are filed and they encounter some unpleasant surprises.
-If you are considering a divorce, it is important to work with a family law attorney that is experienced with tax consequences and divorce, so your financial interests are fully protected.
+Some spouses may agree on a settlement that appears to meet their needs until it comes time to file taxes, at which point they encounter some unpleasant surprises.
+If you are considering a divorce, it is important to work with a family law attorney that can help you fully understand the tax consequences of your divorce and ensure that your financial interests are protected.

-At Mevorah Law Offices LLC, we have provided skilled representation for clients going through divorce in Chicagoland and throughout Illinois for over 35 years.
-Our award-winning lawyers have extensive experience with even the most complex divorces involving difficult issues such as divorce tax consequences, debt division, bankruptcy, retirement, 401k accounts and pensions and many others.
-We put this experience to work to provide clients a holistic solution that addresses all known issues and helps them come out of the divorce in the best financial position possible.
+At Mevorah Law Offices LLC, we have provided skilled representation for divorcing clients in the greater Chicago area and throughout Illinois for over 40 years.
+Our award-winning lawyers have a great deal of experience in even the most complex divorce cases, including those involving difficult issues such as taxes, debt division, bankruptcy, retirement, 401k accounts and pensions, and many others.
+We put this experience to work to provide clients a holistic solution that addresses all known issues and helps them come out of their divorce in the best financial position possible.

-Our attorneys are highly recognized not only for our experience and skill, but for our down to earth approach and unwavering commitment to serving the interests of our clients.
-We understand the emotional and financial strain a divorce can have, and we work hard to make the legal process as smooth and seamless as possible.
-We keep extended evening and weekend hours for your convenience and we also respond quickly to all client inquiries.
+Our attorneys are highly recognized not only for our skill and experience, but for our down to earth approach and unwavering commitment to serving the interests of our clients.
+We understand the financial and emotional strain a divorce can have, and we work hard to guide our clients through the legal process as smoothly and seamlessly as possible.
+We provide extended evening and weekend hours, and we also respond quickly to all client inquiries.

 Tax Consequences and Divorce in Illinois